 Whitewater kayaks are explicitly designed to be used in white water rapids.
 This type of kayak is designed to be more compact to give you more stability as you travel down the river.
 With a length of only between four and 10 feet in length, this is an option that is easy to maneuver when you need to, which makes it ideal for avoiding rocks and tree branches that can be found in the water.
 These are some of the lightest kayaks there are but have a longer learning curve to master.
 Typically you need to take courses to be able to kayak in whitewater

 This is a model of kayak that is designed specifically for anglers to use.
 It typically comes with a lot of extra space so that you can store your fishing gear with ease as well as a rod holder where you can set your pole down while you are fishing to enjoy the time that you are spending on the water.
 Many people find spooling a spinning reel to be more difficult when they are in a kayak, and with a fishing kayak, you will not have any trouble spooling your line that same way that you would on land.
 If you are unsure of how to do this, check out this video that demonstrates the process.
-Fishing kayaks tend to be a bit heavier and often require a kayak cart to transport them.

 What to Consider When Choosing a Lightweight Kayak